sg-wireless/pymakr-vsc/doc/multiplatform support.md

 - [ ]project build
     - [x] Add MP-download.ps1 as a npm script.

-    - [ ] PowerShell core is a MANUAL prerequisite - ( dev dependcy creates issues on azure pipeline )
+    - [x] PowerShell core is a MANUAL prerequisite - ( dev dependcy creates issues on azure pipeline ) this includes adding powershell core as a dev dependency [pwsh](https://www.npmjs.com/package/pwsh) which takes care of the installation of powershell core.
-            this includes adding powershell core as a dev dependency [pwsh](https://www.npmjs.com/package/pwsh) which takes care of the installation of powershell core.
+        Note: needed to avoid pwsh module as a npm dev dependency due to a [know bug in pwsh/cmd-shim ](https://github.com/cspotcode/npm-pwsh/issues/18)
     - [x] copy native_modules as a post-install task
             ``` json
               "scripts": {